 Current research on asthma treatment

-- The NHLBI-funded Post-Vent study will use data collected from the Prematurity-Related Ventilatory Control (Pre-Vent): Role in Respiratory Outcomes NHLBI Collaborative Program to study long-term health outcomes of premature birth and intermittent low oxygen levels shortly after babies are born prematurely.
+- How ventilators may lead to asthma: The NHLBI-funded Post-Vent study will use data collected from the Prematurity-Related Ventilatory Control (Pre-Vent): Role in Respiratory Outcomes NHLBI Collaborative Program to study long-term health outcomes of premature birth and intermittent low oxygen levels shortly after babies are born prematurely.
 These babies often develop asthma.
 This study will try to predict which premature babies are most likely to develop asthma.

 Find more NHLBI-funded studies on asthma treatment at NIH RePORTER.